3bhits-2425/04-15-PrositNeujahr/README.md

 ---

 ## 🔧 Lessons learned
+# Bad Things:
--Never import a whole city from the asset store.. it will lead to git hub stop working because of too large files and your project might be ruined.
+- Never import a whole city from the asset store.. it will lead to git hub stop working because of too large files and your project might be ruined.
+- adjust Distance between tree and person

+# Good things:
+- Asset Store has a lot of cool stuff

 🎄 **Step into the magic, collect the baubles, and welcome the New Year in style!** 🎆